 WHAT IS LYMPHEDEMA?

-Lymphedema appears in two forms, a categorization based on its etiology, either primary or secondary.
+Lymphedema appears in two forms; a categorization based on the initial cause either primary or secondary.

-Many patients go years without a proper diagnosis which leads to a compromised immune system & the possibility of serious cellulites infection which cause further damage to the Lymphatic system.
-When LE is identified, the standard advice is to buy over-the counter support garments to wear when flying a treatment which is totally inadequate.
+Many patients go years without a proper diagnosis which leads to a compromised immune system & the possibility of serious cellulitis infection which cause further damage to the Lymphatic system.
+When LE is identified, the standard advice is to buy over-the counter support garments to wear when flying.
+A treatment which is totally inadequate.